iansinnott/webpack-base-project/README.md

 The entry point.
 Every bundled application will have an entry point.
 The file at the root of your app's dependency tree.

-**NOTE:** Make sure you make this path relative, otherwise webpack will complain that it cannot find it.
+**NOTE:** Make sure you make this path relative, otherwise Webpack will complain that it cannot find it.

 ### [2]

 The output.
-The `output` key configures how webpack will output your bundle.
+The `output` key configures how Webpack will output your bundle.
 The base options are the ones show above: the `path` and `filename`.

 ### [3]

-The `path` configures where exactly on the filesystem we want webpack to output our bundle.
+The `path` configures where exactly on the filesystem we want Webpack to output our bundle.
 This will vary depending on your project.
 In this example we're using the output directory named `dist/`.

-**NOTE:** If you have not yet created a `dist/` directory do not worry, webpack will create it for you.
+**NOTE:** If you have not yet created a `dist/` directory do not worry, Webpack will create it for you.

 ### [4]

-Finally we configure what webpack should name the bundled JS file it outputs.
+Finally we configure what Webpack should name the bundled JS file it outputs.
 Name this whatever you like.
 In this example, we are using `bundle.js`.

-Whew, we now have a working webpack configuration.
-Then `entry` and `output` options are the base options needed to run webpack.
+Whew, we now have a working Webpack configuration.
+Then `entry` and `output` options are the base options needed to run Webpack.
 That's it!

 **NOTE:** However, as we'll see soon, this isn't necessarily very useful yet, so we will be adding more configuration later.

-Even though our webpack config is valid, it's pointing to a non-existant index.js file.
+Even though our Webpack config is valid, it's pointing to a non-existant index.js file.
 Now let's create that `index.js` file so that we actually have something for Webpack to build:

 ```js
 // index.js